More Eviction Prevention Funds For Baltimore Renters

 The program, called the Strategic Targeted Eviction Prevention (STEP) program, will help residents in Baltimore City, as well as Baltimore, Harford and Howard Counties, pay up to a year of back rent.

-The expansion, called STEP 2.0, will be using $43 million from the federal Emergency Rental Assistance Program (EREP), as well as state and local funds.
+The expansion, called STEP 2.0, will be using $43 million from the federal Emergency Rental Assistance Program (ERAP), as well as state and local funds.

 Franklyn Baker, president and CEO of United Way, announced the program’s expansion Tuesday, calling it a “first of its kind.”